NitishPuri/RoboND-Kinematics-Project/writeup.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-We can refer to the following images for reference.
+We can use the following images for reference.
 ![Annotated image][annotated_image]
 **Fig. 1** : Shows the link frames(coordinate systems) choosen according to Modified DH convention. `O(i)` is the origin for link i frame, and `X(i)`, `Z(i)` are the X and Z axis correspondingly, and Z represents the axis of rotation(translation in case of prismatic joints).
 Since we are using a right handed coordinate system, `Y(i)` can be calculated accordingly.